ehan03/cpsc-381-final-project/README.md

 ## Setup

-Python 3.8 was used for this project.
+1. Install Python.
+The project was developed using Python 3.8, but any version >= 3.8 should work.

-To run our code, create a new venv and install the requirements:
+2. Create a virtual environment in the project directory and install the required packages:
 ```
 pip install -r requirements.txt
 ```

+3. Run the Jupyter notebook `walkthrough.ipynb` to see the project in action.